Graham Bendel: Literature

 His debut novel is called A Nasty Piece Of Work, published by Fortune Teller Press.
 A Nasty Piece Of Work - "a quirky and highly original psychological thriller" - was published in a small initial quantity, featuring the artwork of writer Clive Barker.

-Bendel has been described by Dazed and Confused as both "multi-talented" & a "creative crackerjack" and has recently completed a well-received documentary on Martin Newell & The Cleaners from Venus, which has so far played to several packed audiences in London, New York & Colchester.
-Bendel describes this film as the Third in his Lo-Fi trilogy of "rugged individuals".

-Previous to this, Bendel made an independent documentary about Vic Godard and Subway Sect called Derailed Sense (featuring appearances from Luke Haines and Irvine Welsh).

-Currently, he is close to finishing a 45 min experimental film called 'This is Not an Art Film'.
-This will be screened in 2024.

 His second novel, published by Fortune Teller Press in 2015, is called Dress Rehearsal Brags: An A-Z of Unpopular Culture.
 It is an encyclopedic examination of an everyman's life, traversing the 80s and 90s and including many instances of 'alternative culture'.
 The book has been reviewed by Louder Than War and Huck Magazine.

-Bendel's current novel, published in 2021, is called The Comforter & other Rose-Tinted Struggles.
+Bendel's third novel, published in 2021, is called The Comforter & other Rose-Tinted Struggles.
 This is also published by Fortune Teller Press.